Outcome Biases: How to Evaluate Your Betting Process (and Results)

 - A coach in an NHL game puts out a 4th line forward on the powerplay, rather than his star player, who he holds a personal grudge against.
 The 4th line player defies the odds and scores a goal on the powerplay.
 Most people wouldn’t judge the coach negatively, because the 4th liner scored.
 The outcome was positive.
 However, there should be no difference in evaluating the coach’s decision: A 4th liner should never – under any circumstances – be put in a scoring situation over a star player simply because of a coaches’ personal vendetta.

 - A real estate agent purposefully doesn’t inform his clients that the apartment they’re about to purchase is prone to frequent mice infestations.
 In evaluating the quality of the real estate agent’s decision, we should consider his decision unethical and contemptible irrespective of whether mice infest the apartment or not.
-However, thanks to the outcome bias, most people would think of the real estate agent in a much worse light if the apartment became infested with mice than if nothing happen.
+However, thanks to the outcome bias, most people would think of the real estate agent in a much worse light if the apartment became infested with mice than if nothing happens.

 How Does This Affect Our Sports Bets?

 We have to be careful to evaluate our decision-making process when it comes to our sports bets, not just the outcome of the bets themselves.
 Being able to honestly assess our skills and strategies is crucial to long-term success.
-Getting good outcomes on luck alone is a poor recipe for grow your bankroll in the long run.
+Getting good outcomes on luck alone is a poor recipe for growing your bankroll in the long run.

 Let’s use an example.